emilsjolander/sprinkles/README.md

 ###Type serializers
 Through an instance of `Sprinkles` you can register your own `TypeSerializer` instances via `registerType()` for serializing an object in your model into a column in the database.
 Sprinkles uses a `TypeSerializer` implementation internally for all the different data types that it supports.
 So check out the `se.emilsjolander.sprinkles.typeserializers` package for example implementations.
 These serializers will be used both when saving a model and when querying rows from the database.

-###Relationships
-Sprinkles does nothing to handle relationships for you; this is by design.
-You will have to use the regular ways to handle relationships in SQL.
-Sprinkles gives you all the tools needed for this and it works very well.

 ###ContentObservers
 Sprinkles supports ContentObservers for change notifications.
 By registering your models for observation you can ensure your ContentObserver will be notified of changes.
 ```java